Tourism in Hawaii: Water

+Studies show that the tourism sector accounts for 44.7% of Hawaii's water consumption.
+Global water usage resulting from tourism only directly takes up about 1% of global water consumption and studies show an insignificant anticipated increase.

 Hotels are often placed near beaches, in areas with little rainfall, and guests use 2000 to 10000 L of water per person.
 Another study concluded that on average, a single guest uses approximately 1300 to 3600 L of water per day, divided approximately half between accommodations (laundry and sewer) and golf courses (irrigation).
 This is significantly more than the average resident and has led to a number of droughts throughout the islands.